haliphax/arms3/README.md

 ARMS/3 is a work in progress.
 The following features are planned for the immediate future:

+- Installation and configuration instructions, screenshots, etc.
 - Separate "implicit" and "explicit" report data (i.e. that a building is lit implies that it has a generator, but not any info about its fuel level, and spotting a ruin from the outside implies that it is ruined, but does not convey its repair cost)
+- Detect large buildings (malls) and handle indoor reports appropriately...
+  Currently, surrounding cells are not scanned for zombies if you are indoors

 ## Report data